MaximilianAzendorf/wassign/doc/src/Concept.md

 When we want to compute an assignment $\Ass$ based on a given scheduling $\Sched$, we want to assign each chooser to exactly one choice per slot (so for every pair of a slot $s$ and a chooser $p$, there is exactly one choice $\Ass(s, p)$).

-We also want the resultion solution $\Sol=(\Sched, \Ass)$ to be the "best" one for the given scheduling, but we first have to define a metric for how "good" a solution is in order to be able to compare it to other assignments.
+We also want the resultion solution $\Sol=(\Sched, \Ass)$ to be the "best" one for the given scheduling, but we first have to define a metric for how "good" a solution is in order to be able to compare it to other solutions.

 ### Solution scoring